Can An ATV Run Without A Battery? Dead Battery?

 The battery acts as a pool of power these electronics can pull from but remove this pool, and it has nothing to keep the engine running.
 The electronics are sensitive, and the constant and predictable power from a battery is needed.

-The ATV uses the battery, stator, regulator, and rectifier to give the computer (ECM) a good and steady supply of power that it needs to keep your ATV running.
+The ATV uses the battery, stator, regulator, and rectifier to give the computer (ECM) a good and steady supply of power that it needs to keep your engine running.
 If anyone of these starts acting funny or goes bad, it can cause all kinds of issues.
 Of these things to go bad the most it’s the battery, so make sure to keep a good battery in your ATV.

-Why Can Carbureted Engines Run Without A Battery?
+Why Can Carbureted Engines Run Without A Battery

 The carbureted engines can run without a battery because the battery is only needed in the starting process.